jubins/Tableau-Projects/README.md

 # Tableau-Projects
 This repository contains the analysis and visualizations I have created in Tableau.

-## About
-Tableau is a data visualization and business intelligence tool created by Tableau Software.
-Tableau can help anyone see and understand their data.
-For my projects I have chosen to use Tableau because it can connect to almost any database, drag and drop to create visualizations, and share with a click.

-## Dependencies
-To execute my rojects you need to have Tableau version 10 or above

-## Projects
 ### Prosper Loan Data Visualization
 #### About
 Prosper is a peer-to-peer lending platform that aims to connect people who need money with those people who have the money to invest.
 In this data analysis project, I have explored the Prosper dataset and used Tableau to create my visualizations.